antonarbus/q/README.md

 The platform uses Stripe for two independent payment flows sharing a single webhook endpoint:

 - **Quotation payments** (Stripe Connect) — clients pay service providers directly.
 Each user connects their own Stripe account; the platform is never in the money flow.
 - **Platform subscriptions** — users pay the platform to unlock more than 100 quotations.
-One-time payments ($12 for 30 days, $60 for 365 days), not recurring.
-Multiple purchases stack on top of an existing active subscription.
+One-time payment ($99 for 365 days).
+Multiple purchases stack: buying while a subscription is still active extends from the current expiry date.

 ### How it works